impierce/ssi-agent/agent_application/docker/README.md

       AGENT_CONFIG_DEFAULT_DID_METHOD: "did:iota"
 ```

-UniCore supports any IOTA-Network.
+UniCore supports any of the IOTA networks (Testnet, Shimmer, Mainnet).
 For example, if you want to enable the development network for Shimmer, the
 aforementioned environment variables would look like this:
 ```yaml
       AGENT_CONFIG_ISSUER_DID: "did:iota:rms:0x42ad588322e58b3c07aa39e4948d021ee17ecb5747915e9e1f35f028d7ecaf90"